Bitola: Balkan Wars

 In 1912, Montenegro, Serbia, Bulgaria and Greece fought the Ottomans in the First Balkan War.
 After a victory at Sarantaporo, Greek troops advanced towards Monastir but were defeated by the Ottomans at Sorovich.
 The Battle of Monastir (16–19 November 1912) led to Serbian occupation of the city.
 According to the Treaty of Bucharest, 1913, the region of Macedonia was divided into three parts among Greece, Serbia and Bulgaria.
 Monastir was ceded to Serbia and its official name became the Slavic toponym Bitola.

 World War I

 German Vivat ribbon commemorating the Bulgarian occupation (1915).

 During World War I Bitola was on the Salonica front.
 Bulgaria, a Central Power, took the city on 21 November 1915, while the Allied forces recaptured it in 1916.
 Bitola was divided into French, Russian, Italian and Serbian sections, under the command of French general Maurice Sarrail.
 Until Bulgaria's surrender in late autumn 1918, Bitola remained a front line city and was bombarded almost daily by air bombardment and artillery fire and was nearly destroyed.

 Inter-war period

 At the end of World War I Bitola was restored to the Kingdom of Serbia, and, consequently, in 1918 became part of the Kingdom of Serbs, Croats and Slovenes, which was renamed Yugoslavia in 1929.
 Bitola became one of the major cities of the Vardarska banovina.
+On 18 April 1922, due to negligence by the Serbian army, a fire broke out in a warehouse with equipment of the army, leading to an explosion, which resulted in extensive material damage, 10 people killed and 14 people injured, 5 of whom were military personnel (two officers and three soldiers).